|

 You need a performer who arrives on time, with a program that engages the audience, isn't over their heads, and ties in with books.
+'Ties in with books' is especially important as computers and electronic pads increase in popularity.
 Margaret delivers on all of these points.
 Reliability - she always calls several days in advance to confirm.
 She always sends a printed invoice with the date and time.
 Every show is recorded at her on-line calendar.
 You have 3 times the assurance with Margaret - her call, her invoice, and her calendar which you can check at any time.
 Margaret really understands your need for reliability.

 Every library show features books and stories.
 The show is closely tied to the narrative of the book.
 The reason is to fix firmly in the minds of children that books are exciting, adults read, and that reading is directly related to fun, action, and adventure!
 Books get top billing in Margaret's shows, because she truly believes that reading is fundamental to all that she does.